D7000 Goodness

 September 15th, 2010

-After some advance speculation yesterday on Engadget, probably a "controlled" leak on the part of Nikon, the goodies are now officially announced:
+After some advance speculation yesterday on Engadget, probably a "controlled" leak on the part of Nikon, the goodies are now officially announced: The new Nikon D7000 and a random bunch of lenses.
+Let's look at the new body, a phenomenal beauty (as far as features go):

 - 16MP sensor